frederic-nevers/moodle-filter_multiembed/readme.md

 [![Build Status](https://travis-ci.org/frederic-nevers/moodle-filter_multiembed.svg?branch=master)](https://travis-ci.org/frederic-nevers/moodle-filter_multiembed)
 # Synopsis

 The Moodle Multi-Embed filter automatically turns URLs from supported services into embedded content, without any user input.
 By using the Moodle Multi-Embed, Moodle users (e.g. teachers) do not need to know how to 'embed' objects from other sites, they only need to know how to copy/paste a URL into their Moodle content, using the standard Moodle editor.
-The initial release of this plugin supports [14](#Supported-services) services.
+This release supports [20](#Supported-services) services.

 # Example